 The lighting is the one element that is still to be changed in this room.
 I am still looking for the perfect chandelier and table lamps, but there is no rush.
 It is ok to leave room for growth.
 A lot of times we get so consumed with the idea that we have to finish a room, that we sacrifice certain design elements, or waste money by picking the wrong item.
 While table lamps can be easily swapped, I like to invest in good quality ceiling fixtures that will last a long time.

 Have you seen our Vellore Village Kitchen reveal yet?
-We go through all the design choices in depth.
+We break down all the design choices in detail.
+For more real spaces and behind-the-scenes ideas, follow us on Instagram.

 Leave a Reply